 Testosterone is a hormone produced by the testicles and is responsible for the proper development of male sexual characteristics.
 Testosterone is also important for maintaining muscle bulk, adequate levels of red blood cells, bone growth, a sense of well-being, and sexual function.

 Inadequate production of testosterone is not a common cause of erectile dysfunction; however, when ED does occur due to decreased testosterone production, testosterone replacement therapy may improve the problem.

 The only accurate way to detect the condition is to have your doctor measure the amount of testosterone in your blood.
 Because testosterone levels fluctuate throughout the day, several measurements will need to be taken to detect a deficiency.
-Doctors prefer, if possible, to test levels early in the morning since this is when testosterone levels are at their highest.
+Doctors prefer, if possible, to test levels early in the morning, when testosterone levels are highest.

 How Is Low Testosterone Treated?

 - Intramuscular injections, given anywhere from two to 10 weeks apart

 - Testosterone gel applied to the skin or inside the nose

 - Mucoadhesive material applied above the teeth twice a day

 Each of these options provides adequate levels of hormone replacement; however, they all have different advantages and disadvantages.
 Talk to your doctor to see which approach is right for you.

 Men who have prostate cancer or breast cancer should not take testosterone replacement therapy.
 Nor should men who have severe urinary tract problems, untreated severe sleep apnea or uncontrolled heart failure.
 All men considering testosterone replacement therapy should undergo a thorough prostate cancer screening -- a rectal exam and PSA test -- prior to starting this therapy.